WoPoss-project/Pygmalion/README.md

 simulation.force('link').links(dataset.links);
 ```

 The result is a network graph showing all the definitions with their relationships.
-Moreover, each relationship will be displayed the same way as in the relationship arrows:
+Moreover, each relationship will be displayed the same way as by the relationship arrows:

 - Uncertain relationships will be displayed as dashed lines.
 - "To" relationships will be displayed with an arrow going from the origin node to the target node.